 My twins are 26 months actual, 24 months adjusted; Tex is 26 months; Curly and Sue are 27 months actual, 25 months adjusted

 Hello, friends!
-Yesterday morning I hosted a messy playdate/language stimulation activity for my twins and three of their buddies (Tex, of course, and our twin friends “Curly” and “Sue”).
+Yesterday morning I hosted “Color Lab“- a messy play and language stimulation activity for my twins and three of their buddies (Tex, of course, and our twin friends “Curly” and “Sue”).
 We had an absolute blast…this was a really great group and I can’t wait to do it again soon!
 Even if your children are older than ours, I have included lots of suggestions for adapting/extending this activity at the end of this post.
 Ready to see what we did?

-Second, I happen to be reading an awesome book called The Language of Art: Inquiry-Based Studio Practices in Early Childhood Settings by Ann Pelo.
+Second, I happen to be reading an awesome book called The Language of Art: Reggio-Inspired Studio Practices in Early Childhood Settings.
 It was recommended by Kate at An Everyday Story, another one of my favorite blogs (I visit her blog daily whether she posts or not!) and is a wonderful guide to introducing different art media to young children and helping them use it to express their ideas.
 One of the first exercises is a color mixing exploration that incorporates cornstarch.
 I adapted the activity for our group, who are a bit younger and at a lower language level than the children in the book, and it worked amazingly well.
-Thanks, Kate, for your recommendations (read the rest here)!

 I set up our “Color Lab” in our dining room/playroom.
 As you can see below, I first protected the floor with some plastic tablecloths from the Dollar Tree.

 I added a whimsical element to the room by tying some colorful play silks to the chandelier.